pjotrp/bioruby-exominer/README.md

 ### Adding HUGO symbols and aliases

-To make sure all HUGO symbols are added, download the all symbols file and parse through
+To make sure all recent HUGO symbols are added, download the all symbols file and parse it through

 ```sh
   wget ftp://ftp.ebi.ac.uk/pub/databases/genenames/reference_genome_set.txt.gz